fr4nk3nst1ner/slackattack/README.md

-# SlackAttack!
+# Slackattack

 ## Background

-SlackAttack! is a Python script designed to interact with Slack's API using a Slack token or cookie that you may obtain during an engagement.
+Slackattack is a Python script designed to interact with Slack's API using a Slack token or cookie that you may obtain during an engagement.
 It supports Slack's new API authentication model, allowing you to demonstrate the risks associated with plaintext Slack bot tokens and achieve your objectives!

 ## Description

-SlackAttack! can perform various enumeration tasks, such as dumping channel information, downloading files, and enumerating users.
+Slackattack can perform various enumeration tasks, such as dumping channel information, downloading files, and enumerating users.
 It offers the following capabilities:

 - **Get Channel List**: Retrieve a list of channels in your Slack workspace.
 - **Get File URLs**: Obtain a list of file URLs within specific Slack channels.